Lorenzo da Ripafratta: Life

-Lorenzo da Ripafratta was born in 1373 in Ripafratta, Pisa to nobles who had the task of guarding the town's outer defenses.
+Lorenzo da Ripafratta was born in 1373 in Ripafratta, Pisa, to nobles tasked with guarding the town's outer defenses.

 He assumed residence at the Santa Caterina convent in Pisa in 1396 after joining the Order of Preachers and receiving their habit.
 He served as the novice master in Cortona from 1402 (until relocation to Pistoia later) and would there oversee the spiritual formation of the likes of Guido di Pietro and Antoninus of Florence.
 He distinguished himself in aiding the victims of the plague in both Pistoia and Fabriano.
 Lorenzo became known for his harsh methods of personal penance and underwent long fasts and vigils.
 Lorenzo was also called to help in the reform movement of the order that Giovanni Dominici began and led.
 He moved to the convent of San Domenico in Pistoia after being made its vicar-general.
 He continued to maintain correspondence with Antoninus as he felt that being the Archbishop of Florence was a difficult task and that Antoninus would need to hear from friends.

 In the later decades of his life he suffered pain in one of his legs and endured it with remarkable resilience as a penitential sign.
 He died on 27 September 1456.